mosip/documentation/docs/Guide-to-On-board-Biometric-Devices.md

 {% endhint %}

 ## Registering Device's Secure Biometric Interface (SBI)
-Once the device's make and models are approved, the device providers need to register their device's secure biometric interface in the partner management portal.
-The secure biometric interface is the vendor software which would be interfacing with the devices and the registration client application.
+Once the device's make and models are approved, the device provider needs to register his/her device's secure biometric interface in the partner management portal.
+The secure biometric interface is the software which would be interfacing with the devices and the registration client application.
 The below details would be collected when the device provider tries to register a SBI,
 * Device details (from the device's make and model)
 * Software creation time
 * Software binary hash